zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 [end of dialogue]

 Our dialogue begins with Carlos asking Marianne, “D id you get your class schedule?”
-Your “class schedule” is a list of all o f the classes that a student will take, usually in junior high school and high school , sometimes in the younger grades.
+Your “class schedule” is a list of all of the classes that a student will take, usually in junior high school and high school , sometimes in the younger grades.
 Students at the beginning of the year get a  list of their classes, with the time the classes begin, the names of the teachers a nd so forth.

 Marianne says, “Yeah,” an informal way of saying “y es.”
 “You?” meaning, “Did you?”
 Carlos says, “Yeah.
 Let's see if we have any classes together.”
 Let's see if we are in any of the same classes.
 He says, “I have  PE with Mr. Lopez and social studies with Ms. Walters.”
 “PE” is short for  physical education.
 Sometimes we call it simply “gym class.”
 It's a class designe d to teach students to improve their physical strength, their physical health.
 “So cial studies” is a general term we use in the United States to refer to a lot of diffe rent specific areas of study.
 History is the most common kind of social studies, but it could also include geography, economics, the study of government (what  we might call “civics”), even anthropology in some schools.
-Social studies c an cover a lot of different things.
+Social studies can cover a lot of different things.
 I have – or used to have – a license to tea ch high school social studies, which means I could teach history, economics, psych ology, government, all sorts of things.
 I took classes in all sorts of those thi ngs myself when I was in college, though I don’t I think I would be a very good teach er of most of those subjects!
 Anyway, we're talking about the classes that Carlos  has.

 Marianne says, “I have PE with Ms. Schwartz and soc ial studies with Ms. Eng,” meaning she is not in the same PE or social studies  class as Carlos.
 Marianne says, “Who do you have for geography?”
 “Who do you have” means who is your teacher.
 “Geography” is the study of land areas and  oceans of countries.
 It could be the physical geography.
 It could be the demograp hic information, information about the people in a certain country and so forth.
 Geography, as I mentioned before, is really one are within the larger area of  social studies.
 But Marianne has a separate geography class.
 She has Mr. Johnson as her teacher.
 She says, “I'm